koranke/object-verifier/README.md

 ### Limitations
+* Getter methods for a domain object must follow the pattern "get[Fieldname]".
+For example, the getter for field "age" must be "getAge".
+This can be a problem for boolean fields where the getter may have a different pattern.
+For example, if the field is "isEnabled", the getter might be named "getEnabled".
+In this case, verification will not find the field and it won't be included in verification.
+Instead, the field getter should be named "getIsEnabled".
 * Value comparisons are achieved through Introspection.
 This is slower than getting values directly through an object.
 This is not significant when comparing objects that have collections with multiple items in the 10s or even 100s, but the time impact can be significant if the objects under comparison have collections with thousands of items.